paulsamir2010/EVA-Assignment-6-Regularization-and-BN/README.md

 # EVA-Assignment-6-Regularization-and-BN

+Dataset = MNIST

+Number of epochs = 25

-Three Models were built and tested using a Single code, used a for loop to ierate through the following 3 Models
+Three CNN Models were built and tested using a Single code, used a for loop to ierate through the following 3 Models
 1) L2 Regularization with BN (Batch Normalization)
 2) L1 Regularization with BN
 3) L1 with L2 and with BN